 This is how Viasat satellite internet works:

-Read our blog post titled: How it Works: The technology behind satellite internet
+Learn more in this blog post: How it works: the technology behind satellite internet

 Viasat Internet is best for people who have trouble getting fast internet because they live in remote or rural areas where cable or fiber companies don’t go.
 It’s great for essential, everyday online activities like shopping, banking, education, and staying in touch with family.

 In general, satellite internet is not an ideal solution for VPNs, online video games that require very low latency, and for people who want to replace their cable TV with full-time video streaming.
 However, Viasat Internet does work for families who want to stream video – you just need to find the right plan for your needs.
 Contact sales at 1-855-393-3302 to discuss how we can help find the best plan for you.

 You should get Viasat Internet because:

 It’s fast: our minimum download speed of 12 megabits per second (Mbps) is still faster than typical digital subscriber line (DSL) or 4G/Long Term Evolution (LTE) mobile service.
 In select areas, you can get up to 100+ Mbps speeds.